himanshumeena/mutify/README.md

+Note: This only works for desktop website of spotify only

-Steps to use this tool
+**Steps to use this tool**

 1. create a bookmark
 2. in the URL field past the content of the file [browserExtension.js](https://github.com/himanshumeena/mutify/blob/master/browserExtension.js)